friendlyantz/friendlyantz/_pages/gday.md

 I truly enjoy what I do.

 I document my discoveries in the ['Learning']({% link _pages/learning.md %}) section.
 (By the way, this intro block was AJAX loaded using HTMX!)

+---

+> 1. don’t forget technical underpinnings - it’s not just about shipping code
+> 1. always refactor - your first or second cut is never going to be perfect, be willing to keep improving the code
+> 1. be critical of yourself and others - but not the people - create a robust culture where you can focus on ideas but be ready to let them go
+> <div style="text-align: right">Adam Boas</div>